tilln/jmeter-wssecurity/README.md

 |--|----|---------|------|
 |e1|    |         |      |

-Encode is only relevant for encryption and can be one of the following:
+Encode is only relevant for encryption (or attachments, see below) and can be one of the following:
 * "Element" (default): The entire XML element is encrypted.
 * "Content": Only child nodes of the XML element are encrypted (i.e. the element name and its attributes will remain in clear text).
 * "Header": Encloses the XML element in an EncryptedHeader element ("http://docs.oasis-open.org/wss/oasis-wss-wssecurity-secext-1.1.xsd"),